Search Engine Marketing: SEM Basics for Beginners

 • Creating different behavior-driven personas to target specific behaviors of ideal customers

-Who uses search engine marketing?
+Who uses search engine marketing services?

 Any company with a website where individuals can buy a product or service can use search engine marketing to help locate consumers and close sales.
 Many marketing professionals in PPC advertising work for a marketing agency or in-house for a company.
 Many may also do freelancing work.
 Marketers specializing in SEM may work as marketing managers or under other titles, such as PPC specialists, paid search analysts, or SEM specialists.